brightmart/text_classification/README.md

 1) transfer encoder input list and hidden state of decoder

-2) calculate similiarity of hidden state with each encoder input, to get possibility distribution for each encoder input.
+2) calculate similarity of hidden state with each encoder input, to get possibility distribution for each encoder input.

 3) weighted sum of encoder input based on possibility distribution.